Free PostgreSQL Connection String Validator

 Validate, parse, and inspect your PostgreSQL connection string.
 Detect your database provider instantly.
-Free and 100% client-side.
+Free and 100% client-side — your credentials never leave your browser.

 Try an example: